IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 Retained search: Used for executive roles and hard-to-fill technical leadership positions.
 Milestone payments ensure the agency dedicates exclusive resources.
 We offer retained executive search as a named service for situations where contingency recruiting simply won't attract the recruiter attention the role requires.

 SOW-based engagements: A statement of work engagement prices the output, not the hours.
 Instead of billing hourly for a contract developer, the agency scopes and delivers a defined deliverable.
-This model is increasingly common in software and telecom engagements where clients want outcome accountability built directly into the pricing structure.
+This model is increasingly common in software and telecom engagements where clients want outcome accountability built directly into the engagement structure.

 Note: SOW engagements shift compliance classification risk from the client to the agency in most structures.
 If worker classification is a concern in your Nevada operation, ask any prospective agency how they handle SOW vs. W-2 contract billing before signing.

-Build vs. Buy: Total Cost of Ownership Across Four Hiring Options
+Build vs. Buy: Comparing Four Hiring Approaches

 No competitor in this space gives you a clean four-way comparison.
 Here it is.

-Internal Recruiter $25,000-$45,000 fully loaded 45-65 days Pipeline depth, bench strength, market knowledge gaps
+Internal Recruiter High (recruiter compensation + tools + overhead) 45-65 days Pipeline depth, bench strength, market knowledge gaps

-IT Staffing Agency (contingency) $17,000-$25,000 fee at placement 10-21 days Variable candidate quality across agencies
+IT Staffing Agency (contingency) Fee at placement only: no upfront investment 10-21 days Variable candidate quality across agencies

-Remote-Only Direct Sourcing $15,000-$30,000 in tools and time 30-50 days Competing with national remote employers for same candidates
+Remote-Only Direct Sourcing Moderate (tools + time investment) 30-50 days Competing with national remote employers for same candidates

 For Las Vegas companies in gaming, insurance, or banking, freelance platforms create compliance exposure.
 Those industries carry regulatory requirements around vendor management and worker classification.
-An agency engagement — especially a SOW or W-2 contract structure — keeps that risk contained.
+An agency engagement, especially a SOW or W-2 contract structure, keeps that risk contained.

 Hidden Costs and How to Audit Your Agency Invoices